This post is a free, self-guided tour of Edinburgh, along with a map and route, put together by local tour guides for Free Tours by Foot.

 Camera Obscura & The World of Illusions is a family-friendly attraction with multiple interactive exhibitions.

-It’s also home of the Camera Obscura, which reportedly projected moving images 40 years before the motion picture was invented.
+It's also home to the Camera Obscura, which reportedly projected moving images 40 years before the motion picture was invented.

 This is also the location where several local events and festivals take place every year.